irondrive/andromeda-server/README.md

 Installing the accounts app optionally will also create an initial administrator account (see its `core usage` entry).
 CLI usage does not require authentication generally but some actions may require running as a specific account using the `auth_sudouser` parameter.
 Some may require using a session.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 The install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.
+It can also be permanently disabled for HTTP by adding `define('HTTPINSTALL',false)` to `a2init.php`.

 #### Database Config
 The `core dbconf` command is used to create database configuration.
 By default, it will return the contents of the file instead of writing it anywhere.
 Using `--outfile` as a flag will instead store the configuration file (`DBConfig.php`) by in the `Andromeda/` folder.
 An alternative output filename can be picked by specifying a path/name with `--outfile path`.
 When Andromeda runs it checks its `./Andromeda/`, `~/.config/andromeda/`, `/usr/local/etc/andromeda/` and `/etc/andromeda/` in that order for `DBConfig.php`.
 The name/path can be permanently overriden by adding `define('DBCONF','path-to-config');` to the end of `a2init.php`.